 How is an umbilical cord prolapse managed?

-In some cases, the baby will have to be delivered immediately by cesarean section.
 If the problem with the prolapsed cord can be solved immediately, there may be no permanent injury.
 However, the longer the delay, the greater the chance of problems (such as brain damage or death) for the baby.